core-wg/senml-etch/draft-ietf-core-senml-etch.md

 When the name in a Patch Record matches with the name in an existing Record, the resolved time values are compared.
 If the time values either do not exist in both Records or are equal, the Target Record is replaced with the contents of the Patch Record.
+All Patch Records MUST contain at least a SenML Value or Sum field.
+A Patch Pack with invalid Records MUST be rejected.

 If a Patch Record contains a name, or combination of a time value and a name, that do not exist in any existing Record in the Pack, the